okx/cosmy-wasmy/README.md

 * Open in Block Explorer (if `accountExplorerLink` has been set up for currently active chain)

 If you see an account balance as `NaN`, it probably means your RPC endpoint is not reachable.
-Ensure the endpoint is reachable and run `cosmy-wasmy.refreshAccount` to fetch the account balances.
+Ensure the endpoint is reachable and run `okx-wasmy.refreshAccount` to fetch the account balances.

 #### Beaker Integration